RobACurtis/final-project/README.md

   ```

 10. View your database through pgweb.
-Look at it in your browser at localhost:8081
+You can view it in your browser at localhost:8081

 ```shell
 pgweb --db=yourDatabaseName